nimbly/Syndicate/README.md

 ### Subscribers

-A variation of Consumers, the Subscriber adapters use a *slightly* different technique to get their messages consumed and are *typically* pubsub.
+A variation of Consumers, Subscriber adapters use a *slightly* different technique to get their messages consumed and are *typically* pubsub.
 However, the `Application` can still use them to route messages to your handlers.
 One noticeable difference is that when starting the `Application`, you can provide an array of topics to consume from, rather than a single queue URL or name.

 **NOTE:** These adapters do not support `ack`ing or `nack`ing of messages due to the nature of pubsub. `deadletter`ing from handlers is possible by adding the `Nimbly\Syndicate\Middleware\DeadletterMessage` middleware and returning `Response::deadletter` from your handlers.
 Any other return value from your handlers will be completely ignored by these adapters.

 ## Routing

 In order to dispatch consumed messages to the matching handler, a `Nimbly\Syndicate\Router\Router` is needed.
 This router relies on your handlers using the `Nimbly\Syndicate\Router\Consume` attribute to define routing criteria.
 Simply add a `#[Consume]` attribute with your routing criteria before your class methods on your handlers.
-Please see [**Handlers**](##Handlers) and [**Consume Attribute**](##Consume) sections for more details.
+Please see [**Handlers**](#handlers) and [**Consume Attribute**](#consume-attribute) sections for more details.

 ```php
 $router = new Router(